-In the past eight years alone, the number of participants in extreme fitness challenges has grown to over four million.
+In the past eight years alone, the number of participants in extreme fitness challenges has grown by leaps and bounds.
 Many participants revealed the top motivators as:

 - The “fun” factor

 - Camaraderie with friends

 Those looking for a unique experience can find what works best for them.
 Here are some popular extreme fitness challenges you can find.

 If you like to get dirty, then this is the race for you.
 The challenges range from a two-to-three mile (30-minute) run to the extreme challenge of Tough Mudders, which are between 10 and 12 miles.
 For those who like to test their limits, the ultimate extreme version of the World’s Toughest Mudder lasts for 24 hours and has been known to include challenges such as obstacles, cliff dives and running in and out of freezing water.

 Spartan Races among the most popular of the obstacle races that test one’s strength and speed.
 These includes several challenges such as rope climbing and trekking up an inverted wall, along with the standard obstacles.